 The course is great for beginners.
 All the topics are clearly explained and you are definitely going to learn a lot.
 Think you know everything about color?
 This course will prove you wrong

 Imagine a course that teaches you all the core concepts and terminology you’ll need to create art all packed into a very fun hour.
 Impossible?
 That’s what Hardy Fowler, a professional illustrator has done for you.
 And it’s free!
-This skillshare course leans towards illustration but all the lessons are applicable to graphic designer.
+This skillshare course leans towards illustration but all the lessons are applicable to graphic designers.
 Every graphic designer will at some point need to create illustrations of some sort, especially when doing logo and poster design.
-You don’t want a client catching you offguard drawing wonky mismatched eyes.
+You don’t want a client catching you off-guard drawing wonky mismatched eyes.
 Many designers also do both illustration and graphic design.
-Stay ahead of the game with this well structured lesson in the fundamentals of art.
-In this course you’ll learn how to paint a simple object on adobe photoshop and learn about lighting, shading, forms and much more.
+Stay ahead of the game with this well-structured lesson in the fundamentals of art.
+In this course, you’ll learn how to paint a simple object on adobe photoshop and learn about lighting, shading, forms and much more.
 Dive on in!

 Infographics are an increasingly popular way to summarize information and share it with the public.
 This free udemy course teaches you how to create stunning infographics to share your ideas and projects.
 You also get free templates and know websites where you can get free unlimited quality icons and images to use in your infographic designs.
 The course includes 30 minutes of on-demand video and over 27,000 students have enrolled.
 In this course you’ll learn:

 - the easiest way to create stunning Infographics to share your ideas, projects, etc.